SarahBentley/secret-santa/README.md

 - **Automatic Assignment**: Once Alex O and Raphaël enter their assignments, everyone else is automatically randomly assigned
 - **Persistent**: Assignments stay the same once set (no redrawing)
 - **No Self-Assignment**: The algorithm ensures no one gets themselves
-- **Reset**: Use the "Reset All Assignments" button in the assignments view to start over
+- **Password Protected**: Viewing all assignments requires the password "IAmSantaClaus"